Jerusalem in Judaism: Western Wall in Jerusalem

 Orthodox Jewish women praying in Jerusalem's Western Wall tunnel at the closest physical point to the Holy of Holies.

 The Western Wall (kotel hama'aravi), in the heart of the Old City of Jerusalem, is one of the holiest sites in modern Judaism.
-This is because it is the closest point to the original site of the Holy of Holies which is currently inaccessible to Jews.
+This is because it is the closest point to the site of the Holy of Holies which is currently inaccessible to Jews.
 Until 1967, it was generally considered to be the only surviving remnant of the Second Temple from the era of the Roman conquests; there are said to be esoteric texts in Midrash that mention God's promise to keep this one remnant of the outer temple wall standing as a memorial and reminder of the past.
 Hence also the name "Wailing Wall", used by non-Jews because many Jews would traditionally cry when they came before it.

 However, the capture of Eastern Jerusalem in the Six-Day War revealed that the retaining wall of the Temple Mount in fact survived in all places.

 Celebration of Bar Mitzvah in the Western Wall tunnel in Jerusalem.